syncfusion-content/wpf-docs/wpf/MenuAdv/Data-Binding.md

     }

+{% endhighlight %}

-2. Create a ViewModel class and initialize the items.
+2.Create a ViewModel class and initialize the items.

+{% highlight C# %}

 [C#]